In Brooklyn, the last-place Cardinals blank the Brooklyn Superbas (Dodgers), 3-0. The entire Washington Park contest is played with just one ball.

 At Yankee Stadium, White Sox Tom Seaver becomes the 17th player in major league history to record his 300th victory when he six-hits the Bronx Bombers, 4-1.
 All of the Yankees' hits are singles.

-Rod Carew of the Angels singles off of Twin Frank Viola in the third inning to become the 16th major leaguer to amass 3000 hits.
+At Anaheim Stadium in front of an enthusiastic crowd of 41,630, Angel first baseman Rod Carew singles off of Minnesota southpaw Frank Viola in the third inning to become the 16th major leaguer to amass 3000 hits.
+After the historic hit, Halos' manager Gene Mauch brings the first-base sack into the dugout, replacing it with another a new bag.

-Prior to the loss that results in Tom Seaver's 300th career victory, the Yankees honor Phil Rizzuto by retiring their former player and current broadcaster's uniform #10.
+Prior to the loss that results in Tom Seaver winning his 300th game, the Yankees honor Phil Rizzuto by retiring their former player and current broadcaster's uniform #10.
 The 'Scooter', known for the expression 'Holy Cow', is knocked over in a pre-game ceremony by a fitting gift from the team, a cow wearing a halo.

 In the fourth match up of 300-game winners since 1900, Angels’ hurler Don Sutton (317) allows four hits in six innings to beat Steve Carlton (328) and the Twins, 12-3.
 The 645 combined victories is the largest number of wins ever accumulated by pitchers starting the same major league game.